m3scluster/m3s/docs/src/containerd.md

 M3s is a high flexible mesos framework.
-The decision to use a [bootstap script](https://github.com/AVENTER-UG/mesos-m3s/blob/master/bootstrap/bootstrap.sh) give us the posibility to change the default configuration of K3s.
+The decision to use a [bootstap script](https://github.com/AVENTER-UG/mesos-m3s/blob/master/bootstrap/bootstrap.sh) give us the possibility to change the default configuration of K3s.
 These feature is important if we need access to a private insecure container registry.
 The following steps should be a example how to use it.